About our Yoga Instructors

 Deanna Spear, RYT-200, Studio Manager

 Deanna started her yoga journey shortly after becoming a new mom.
 She struggled with anxiety for years and began suffering from anxiety attacks while pregnant with her daughter.
 Devoting time on her mat allowed her to overcome her attacks and learn different ways to calm the mind and body.
+In 2017 she earned her RYT 200 from The Chicago School of Yoga and has specialized training in Kids Yoga through Zenergy Yoga.
 She teaches class that physically move the body, promoting strength and confidence, while incorporating self-care skills that are easy to use off the mat.
 With a background in dance Deanna brings a firm understanding of the body and how too easily modify, allowing yoga to be accessible to all.
 “I want my yoga students to feel good after class!”

 Gail Morales, RYT-200